freyesgu93/aws-solutions-architect-associate-notes/README.md

 __Amazon Inspector__ is a security assessment service, which helps improve security and compliance of applications.

 __AWS Opsworks__ is a configuration management service for Chef and Puppet.
 With __Opsworks Stacks__, we can model our application as __a stack containing different layers__.

-By default, __CloudTrail logs are encrypted__ using S3 server-side encryption (SSE).
-We can also choose to encrypt with AWS KMS.

 __Amazon ECS for Kubernetes (EKS)__ exists, it's a managed service.